neilhewitt/Zem80/README.md

 ### Known issues ###

-*Interrupt Mode 0 remains essentially untested and may not work properly.
+* Interrupt Mode 0 remains essentially untested and may not work properly.
 I plan to create a virtual machine to test this out.
-*Interrupt Mode 2 appears to be slightly bugged but I'm not 100$% sure how or why.
+* Interrupt Mode 2 appears to be slightly bugged but I'm not 100% sure how or why.
 I am looking for Spectrum games which are known to use IM2 to test.

 The other main component is the ZX Spectrum VM, which has several known issues: